 - An understanding of data IO operations in parallel, including MPI-IO

-If you do have a specific parallel programming task in hand, you will benefit most from this course.
+If you do have a specific parallel programming task in hand, you will benefit most from this workshop.

 Please bring details with you as the tutor can advise on specifics throughout the day.